 Conceptions of deity, from earliest times to the present, in relation to changing notions of sexuality, generation and inheritance; the place of human beings in relation to their environment and the cosmos; the roles of the sexes within different cultures.
-The work of historians of biology, historians of religion, anthropologists and archaeologists.
-Topics; archaeological evidence for early ideas concerning generation and for the relations of man to the cosmos: the Earth Mother Goddess; biology and religion in mythology; religion, sexuality and generation in ancient civilizations and primitive societies, with special reference to the Australian Aborigines; the cultus of the Virgin Mary in relation to scientific and social change; theories of biological generation and heredity; concepts of Deity and Nature in relation to modern science and the environmentalist movement; contemporary moral and theological problems relating to sexuality, generation and heredity; the feminist critique of religious doctrine and morality.
+Topics: archaeological evidence for early ideas concerning generation and for the relations of man to the cosmos; the Earth Mother Goddess; biology and religion in mythology; religion, sexuality and generation in ancient civilizations and primitive societies, with special reference to the Australian Aborigines; the cultus of the Virgin Mary in relation to scientific and social change; theories of biological generation and heredity; concepts of Deity and Nature in relation to modern science and the environmentalist movement; contemporary moral and theological problems relating to sexuality, generation and heredity; the feminist critique of religious doctrine and morality.